Jamaica national bobsleigh team

 The Jamaica national bobsleigh team represents Jamaica in international bobsleighing competitions.
-The men's team debut in the 1988 Winter Olympic Games four-man bobsleigh in Calgary, Alberta, was received as underdogs in a cold weather sport represented by a nation with a tropical environment.
-Jamaica returned to the Winter Olympics in the two-man bobsleigh in 1992, 1994, 1998, 2002, 2014, and 2022; a women's team debuted in 2018.
+The men's team debut in the 1988 Winter Olympic Games four-man bobsleigh in Calgary was received as underdogs in a cold weather sport represented by a nation with a tropical environment.
+Jamaica returned to the Winter Olympics in the two-man bobsleigh in 1992, 1994, 1998, 2002, 2014, 2022, and 2026; a women's team debuted in 2018.

 Beginnings

 The debut team, consisting of Devon Harris, Dudley Stokes, Michael White, Freddy Powell, and last minute replacement Chris Stokes, qualified at the 1988 Winter Olympic Games in Calgary, Alberta.
 Their coach was Howard Siler, an Olympic bobsledder for the United States in 1972 and 1980.
 As an unlikely competitor in a cold weather sport represented by a nation with a tropical environment, their "underdog" status quickly gained them popularity at the Games.
-They had little experience in the sport and had to appeal to other teams for basic equipment in order to compete; sporting camaraderie across national boundaries followed.
+They had little experience in the sport and had to appeal to other teams for basic equipment to compete.
+Sporting camaraderie across national boundaries followed.
 In the third out of four runs, they lost control of the sleigh, crashed, and did not officially finish.
 Dudley Stokes and Michael White entered the two-man bobsleigh event, finishing 30th out of 41 teams.